 Starbucks sales distribution - additional information

-In 2014, the largest portion of sales in company-operated Starbucks was in beverages.
-However, there was a slight decrease in the size of this category from 2005 to 2014.
-Food sales, on the other hand, increased from 15 percent of total sales in 2005 to 18 percent in 2014.
+In 2015, the largest portion of sales in company-operated Starbucks was in beverages.
+However, there was a slight decrease in the size of this category from 2005 to 2015.
+Food sales, on the other hand, increased from 15 percent of total sales in 2005 to 19 percent in 2015.
 Starbucks, most famous for its coffee-based beverages, sells a variety of light meals and snacks from porridge and croissants, paninis and salads to pastries, cakes and muffins.
-In 2013, the chain generated almost two and a half billion U.S. dollars from food sales worldwide.
+In 2014, the chain generated over two and a half billion U.S. dollars from food sales worldwide.